 This workstream is working to align a critical mass of companies behind common packaging design guidelines and principles for flexible and rigid materials.

 Extended Producer Responsibility (EPR) schemes are a policy tool which aim to hold producers accountable for the end-of-life impact of their plastic products and packaging.
-Around the globe, many governments and policy makers are rolling out EPR schemes, often resulting in duplication and misalignment.
+Around the globe, many governments and policy makers are rolling out EPR schemes, whose differing structures and commitments often result in duplication and misalignment.

-In recent years chemical recycling has emerged as a potential solution to the issues surrounding end-of-life disposal of plastics, which could effectively compliment mechanical recycling in achieving a circular economy.
+In recent years, chemical recycling has emerged as a potential solution to the issues surrounding the end-of-life disposal of plastics, which could effectively complement mechanical recycling in achieving a circular economy.

 Our workstream is working to scale up advanced recycling, especially for flexible packaging.
 It also engages with key stakeholders to ensure broad support and send a strong demand signal for advanced recycling to investors and upstream suppliers.

 Country-specific workstreams will be developed in mature and transitional markets to support the implementation of optimal waste management systems on the ground.
 This commitment will include launching national-level pilots to test the combination of different collection models in order to optimise recycling systems, protect natural spaces, and support the livelihoods of formal and informal waste workers.